-In recent years, medical professionals have further embraced the notion that the body has the ability to fully heal itself.
-Between platelets, stem cells, and a host of other growth factors, the body has all the necessary building blocks to restore any damage it may suffer.
+In recent years, medical professionals have further embraced the notion that the body can fully heal itself.
+Between platelets, stem cells, and a host of other growth factors, the body has all the necessary tools to restore any damage it may suffer.

-Though the raw materials needed to heal after an injury are present, they may be dormant or impotent if the injury is severe enough.
-This is where regenerative medicines such as Platelet Rich Plasma injections come in.
+Though the raw materials needed to heal from an injury are present, they may be dormant or impotent if the injury is severe enough.
+This is where regenerative medicines such as platelet-rich plasma (PRP) therapy come in.

 This idea of our bodies having all the necessary materials to reconstruct any injury is at the heart of regenerative medicine.
 Platelet-rich plasma therapy is a form of regenerative medicine that can harness those abilities and amplify the natural growth factors your body uses to heal tissue.

 These injections are an in-office procedure.
-The entire PRP procedure from start to finish takes 30 minutes or so.
-During a PRP injection we take a sample of blood from your arm.
+The entire PRP procedure from start to finish takes about 45 minutes.
+During a PRP injection, a sample of blood is drawn from your arm.
 That blood is placed into a special canister and then it is placed into a centrifuge.
-The centrifuge separates blood into various components.
+The centrifuge separates the blood into various components.

-There is a layer that forms when the tube is spun in the centrifuge.
-That layer has the platelets in it.
-We are then able to remove the layer that has the platelets and other larger cells (stem cells) in it.
-That layer containing the platelets is then injected into the joint, tendon or ligament that is injured.
-Depending on the area being injected an ultrasound machine might be used to guide the needle to its proper position.
+A layer of platelets forms on the bottom when the tube is spun in the centrifuge.
+The layer of platelets and other larger cells (stem cells) are then removed from the rest of the blood.
+That concentrated layer containing the platelets is then injected into the joint, tendon, or ligament that is injured.
+An ultrasound machine might be used to guide the needle to its proper position, depending on the area being injected.

 Researchers are trying out PRP injections for many different applications.
 Examples of these include:

 - Meniscus tears: PRP when used alone will not heal a meniscus tear.
-However, at the time of surgery, when surgeons repair the meniscus using sutures, they will often inject PRP around the repair site.
-The current thinking is that PRP might have a role at improving the chance that the repaired meniscus will heal after suturing.
+However, when surgeons repair the meniscus using sutures, they will often inject PRP around the repair site.
+The current thinking is that PRP might have a role in improving the chance that the repaired meniscus will heal after suturing.

 - Rotator cuff injuries: many people with bursitis or inflammation of their rotator cuff might respond to a PRP injection.
-PRP can reliably decrease inflammation.
-That is the main goal of PRP.
+PRP can reliably decrease inflammation which is the main goal of this treatment.
 These injections will not reliably heal a rotator cuff tear without surgery.
 Similar to a meniscus tear, doctors may inject PRP in the area after they repair the rotator cuff.
-Again, the thought is that this might improve the chance that the rotator cuff tear will heal quicker.
 In cases of bursitis without a tear, the PRP is often effective at alleviating the pain due to inflammation of the bursa.

 - Osteoarthritis: one of the most common uses for PRP is to treat osteoarthritis of the knee, and less commonly of the shoulder and hip.
-PRP will not reverse or cure the arthritis.
-The main goal of the PRP is to decrease the inflammation within the joint
+PRP will not reverse or cure arthritis.

-- Knee ligament injuries: PRP seems to be most useful for injuries to the medial collateral ligament (MCL).
+- Knee ligament injuries: PRP seems to be useful for injuries to the medial collateral ligament (MCL).
 Most MCL injuries heal on their own within 2-3 months.
-Some MCL injuries become chronic.
-That means that the inflammation and swelling last well beyond the normal expected recovery time.
-PRP injections in this setting have been demonstrated to improve healing and minimize the chronic inflammation.
+Some MCL injuries become chronic which means that the inflammation and swelling last well beyond the normal expected recovery time.
+PRP injections in this setting have been demonstrated to improve healing and minimize chronic inflammation.

 - Hair loss: doctors have injected PRP into the scalp to promote hair growth and prevent hair loss.
 PRP injections are effective in treating androgenic alopecia, which is also known as male pattern baldness.

-Note that patients will be asked to refrain from taking over the counter anti-inflammatory medications like aspirin or naproxen for a short period of time before the PRP procedure.
+Note that patients will be asked to refrain from taking over-the-counter anti-inflammatory medications like aspirin or naproxen for a short period before the PRP procedure.
 This is because these medications interfere with platelet function and therefore the effectiveness of the treatment.

 Traditionally cortisone shots have been injected into patients for pain relief.
-Modern studies are coming out to suggest that PRP injections are more effective than cortisone shots which simply mask inflammation and have no healing capabilities.
+Modern studies suggest that PRP injections are more effective than cortisone shots which simply mask inflammation and have no healing capabilities.

 After getting PRP injections, you may experience some mild swelling or discomfort in the affected area – the same as you would for any other injection or shot.

-You should be aware that because PRP injections are used to promote speedier healing and tissue growth, you will see more gradual results over the next couple of weeks as opposed to seeing an immediate change on the same day that you have the procedure performed.
+You should be aware that because PRP injections are used to promote speedier healing and tissue growth, you will see more gradual results over the next couple of weeks as opposed to seeing an immediate change on the same day as the procedure.

-Long term, PRP injections are designed to alleviate pain by speeding up the healing process.
-While you may see some initial improvement a few weeks out, the real value of the procedure may lie in getting back to normal activities as well as being able to engage in physiotherapy and exercise more quickly than you would otherwise and helping to treat and heal damaged tissues before the condition or injury worsens.
+Long-term, PRP injections are designed to alleviate pain by speeding up the healing process.
+The procedure aims to get you back to normal activities as well as being able to engage in physiotherapy quicker along with helping to treat and heal damaged tissues before the condition or injury worsens.

 This is why PRP treatment may be advised for both chronic conditions like tendonitis or osteoarthritis as well as a way to help heal more acute injuries like shoulder fractures and rotator cuff tears.

-Since the recovery time for PRP injections is so minimal and the procedure is so low risk, you may be recommended to have a course of several injections scheduled for around two to three weeks apart.
+Since the recovery time for PRP injections is so minimal and the procedure is so low risk, you may be recommended to have a course of several injections scheduled for around 2-3 weeks apart.

 Post-PRP Injection Aftercare Instructions